skypher/weblocks/docs/source/quickstart.rst

 Above, ``:title`` is the initarg, and since we didn't give a ``:done`` argument, it will be instanciated to its ``:initform``, which is ``nil``.

-We can read the object's slots with its readers and accessors:
+We defined accessors for both slots, so we can read and set them easily:

 .. code-block:: common-lisp-repl